velias/snippet-plugin/README.md

 - ORG-1465 - cache implemented for snippet content retrieving errors.
 If snippet content http read fails, then subsequent reads are suspended for next 5 minutes.
 Same error is shown to the users whole 5 minutes and no DB reads or writes are performed for it in this interval.
 - ORG-1465 - changed handling for "Snippet Errors" list - if some concrete error is already in list, it is not added to the list again.
 Every add means DB write, so this change decreases DB writes.
 As side effect there is date and time of first error occurrence, no of last!
 - both "connection" and "socket read" timeouts decreased to 3 seconds
+- changed formatting of error message written to the page from code snippet macro to be more visible.
+Now it is red and shorter.

 2.1.4.1 - changes against original 2.1.4 version
 - SNIP-24 - patched IndexOutOfBoundsException when error queue gets full